 What happens if the owner's liability is not complied with?

-• Failure to carry out a driver’s license check can result in a prison sentence of up to one year or a fine.
+• Failure to carry out a driver’s license check: imprisonment of up to one year or a fine

-• If responsibility has been transferred to an unsuitable person, this is a case of supervisory and organizational negligence.
-In this case, a prison sentence or a fine of up to 1 million euros can be expected.
+• Transfer of responsibility to an unsuitable person (supervisory and organizational fault): Imprisonment or a fine of up to 1 million euros

 Support for owner liability in the vehicle fleet through a software solution

-Owner liability in the vehicle fleet is a complex issue.
+It quickly becomes clear: owner liability in the vehicle fleet is a complex issue.
 Software can be the solution to keeping an eye on everything and fulfilling your obligations safely.
-With tools such as driver instruction via e-learning or electronic driver’s license checks, it helps you to save time and minimize effort.
+With tools such as driver instruction via e-learning or electronic driver’s licence checks, it helps you to save time and minimize effort.

 In our free guide, we give you tips on how a software solution can make your day-to-day fleet work easier: Getting started with digital fleet management